Get answers to the most frequently asked questions here.

 The proposed solar farm will have a capacity of approximately 500MW.

-The project is at an early stage in the development process.
+The Project is at an early stage in the development process.
 The site has been carefully selected as part of a detailed feasibility process.
 The assessment includes planning and environmental designations, solar irradiance and access to the electricity grid.

 Statkraft is already working in the local area, delivering a Greener Grid Park next to National Grid's Thornton substation, which is currently under construction.
 Statkraft will commence construction of Soay Solar Farm in 2025.